 However, the Bank of England interest rate is slightly different to what we’d get from a high street bank…

 Believe it or not, the banks borrow money too, from the Bank of England, and they pay interest on this, which is the Bank of England base rate.
-They also keep some of their money with the Bank of England, just like your savings with the bank, and in return they get interest, which is the Bank of England base rate, too.
-So, currently 2.25% for banks borrowing and saving money.
+They also keep some of their money with the Bank of England, just like your savings with the bank, and in return they get interest, which is the Bank of England base rate too.

 This can affect you when you borrow or save money with your bank.
 As they’re either borrowing money or storing their money with the Bank of England, to offer you things like loans and savings accounts, and they’ll be paying the base rate as interest.
 More on this below.